-Petra is a bucket list item for sure, and this travel guide will explain how you can do it on your own, with or without a tour, and with a very modest budget and minimal planning.
+It’s a bucket list item for sure, and this Petra travel blog and map will show how you can do it on your own, with or without a tour, and with a very modest budget and minimal planning.
 Read on!

-Petra is an archaeological city in Jordan where ancient buildings were carved into the rock walls as early as 400 BC.
+Petra is a lost archaeological city in Jordan where ancient buildings were carved into the rock walls as early as 400 BC.

 The most iconic thing at Petra is the Treasury (pictured above), which is known in Arabic as Al-Khazneh.
 This view is famous because of all the cool photos that appear on Instagram.